Susie Labry

 - Representative, Student Government Association, Sacred Heart High School, New Orleans

-- JD Representative, Student Goverment Association, LSU Baton Rouge
+- JD Representative, Student Government Association, LSU Baton Rouge

 Candidate Running for Office